codemagic-ci-cd/codemagic-docs/content/custom-scripts/add-a-git-tag-with-app-version.md

 weight: 2
 ---

-You can use Codemagic to greate a Git tag and push it to your repository.
+You can use Codemagic to create a Git tag and push it to your repository.

 {{% notebox %}}